 8. Conversion Strategy

-With growth and engagement strategies in place, the Social Media Manager’s job is to convert fans into customers and your marketing plan should outline the steps required.
+With growth and engagement strategies in place, the Social Media Manager’s job is to help facilitate the conversion of fans into customers.
+Your marketing plan should outline the steps required for your specific operation.

 The more advanced components of Facebook ads include custom audiences, compelling landing pages, Messenger bots, and lots of testing!